scottbarnett97/Regression-Project-Estimating-Home-Value/README.md

 * * RMSE proved the best metric for evaluating various models created
 * By combining the features into a series of models I found the Polynomial Regression model was best
 * On the test set the model returned a RMSE of 307698.389898
-    * failing to meet the baseline 383891.952694
+    * this out performs the baseline RMSE 383891.952694
-* This model should not be used in production
+* This model could be used in production, but I belive it could be improved further

 # Recomendations
 * Continue developing the model